 This was the first phase of the work programme regarding policy and legislative proposals agreed by Cabinet in March 2019, with feedback informing and influencing the development of a strengthened oversight system to ensure it better responds to the needs of tamariki, rangatahi and whānau, leading to improved outcomes.

-From late January to mid-March 2020, 19 hui were held around Aotearoa to provide a greater understanding of how the Independent Children’s Monitor, Office of the Children’s Commissioner and Office of the Ombudsman are strengthening independent oversight of the Oranga Tamariki System and what each agencies role is in this.
-It was a chance to both formally introduce the Monitor as well as share mahi already completed and understand how people want to be engaged in the future.
+From late January to mid-March 2020, 19 hui were held around Aotearoa to provide a greater understanding of how the Independent Children’s Monitor, Office of the Children’s Commissioner and Office of the Ombudsman are strengthening independent oversight of the Oranga Tamariki system and what each agency’s role is in this.
+It was a chance to formally introduce the Monitor, as well as share mahi already completed and understand how people want to be engaged in the future.

-The 19 hui saw 525 people, including providers of services, Māori focused organisations, government agencies and children’s professionals, come together to understand more about the important mahi underway, with 190 participants completing a feedback form and 144 expressing interest in being involved in future workshops.
+The 19 hui saw 525 people, including providers of services, Māori focused organisations, government agencies and children’s professionals, come together to understand more about the important mahi underway.

 Feedback themes, from both hui and feedback forms, focused on both the current state of the System and where this important mahi needs to go moving forward; in particular, the relevance of te ao Māori, interactions with Oranga Tamariki, funding and support, communication, historic issues, strengthening independent oversight legislation and the Independent Children’s Monitor’s approach.